ksenia007/volaria/demo/README.md

 ### 2. Flip to Patient -> Variants

-Combine the per-variant dictionaries into a single dictionary keyed by patient.
+Combine the per-variant dictionaries into a single dictionary keyed by individual.

 ```bash
 python ../volaria_main/step2_flip_dict_patient_variant.py \